bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 - [ ] Naming conventions are respected
 - [ ] Dependencies between extensions makes sense
 - [ ] New extensions make sense  and are not superfluous
-- [ ] A correct extension type is defined
+- [ ] A correct temnplate is used in the generation of the template.
+This also ensures correctness of the extension type
+- [ ] Base package for extension defined correctly

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzM2NjE4NTE1LC0xMTU4MTg5NzcsODIxMD
-QzMTMzXX0=
+eyJoaXN0b3J5IjpbMTY2NTU1NjI1MiwtMTE1ODE4OTc3LDgyMT
+A0MzEzM119
 -->